fredericksalazar/WallpaperDownloader/README.md

 stored it and execute it using *java -Dsun.java2d.xrender=f -Xmx256m -Xms128m -jar wallpaperdownloader.jar*)

 #### Linux with Snap package tool installed ####
-This application is packaged using [snapcraft tool](http://snapcraft.io/) and it is published in Canonical's snap [store](https://uappexplorer.com/app/wallpaperdownloader.egarcia).
+This application is packaged using [snapcraft tool](http://snapcraft.io/) and it is published in Canonical's snap [store](https://snapcraft.io/wallpaperdownloader).
+If you are using Ubuntu you can install it directly from the Software Center.

-Assuming you have snapd install on your distribution (snapd is available for many distros right now such as Ubuntu, Archlinux, Fedora, OpenSUSE...), open a terminal and type:
+If you are not using Ubuntu and assuming you have snapd install on your distribution (snapd is available for many distros right now such as Ubuntu, Archlinux, Fedora, OpenSUSE...), open a terminal and
+type:

     sudo snap install wallpaperdownloader